History

 September 2018

-The bachelor changed their name to "Chemical Science & Engineering"
+The bachelor changed its name to "Chemical Science & Engineering"

 Summer of 2020